HOW ARE SAT SCORES CALCULATED?

 The Scholastic Aptitude Test (SAT) is an essential component of the application process for higher education, and it may be the deciding factor in whether you are admitted to the college or university of your choice.
 You will be able to better prepare for the day of the test if you approach for SAT training classes.
 This will boost your chances of success if you understand how the test is scored and interpreted, as well as its format and the material that will be covered on the test.

-Keep in mind that while your SAT scores do play a significant role in your total college application, they are only one component of the process.
-Your primary focuses should be on establishing a solid academic record, getting involved in extracurricular activities, and highlighting the distinctive qualities and skills that you bring to the table in the essays and interviews you submit.
+Though the SAT score is one of the components for the University to decide on your application, you have to remind yourself that it is one of the significant factors that decide admission into your dream university.
+You should also focus on establishing a solid academic record, getting involved in extracurricular activities, and highlighting the distinctive qualities and skills that you bring to the table in the essays and interviews you submit.
 You can improve your chances of finding the college or university that is the right match for you by approaching the process of applying to colleges and universities in a comprehensive and well-rounded manner.